NVIDIA/spark-rapids-benchmarks/nds/README.md

 ### Power Run

-_After_ user generates query streams, Power Run can be executed using one of the them by submitting `nds_power.py` to Spark.
+_After_ user generates query streams, Power Run can be executed using one of them by submitting `nds_power.py` to Spark.

 Arguments supported for `nds_power.py`:
 ```